Photography: Alex Mironyuk

 TRIP HIGHLIGHTS:

-🌟 From the Anchorage to the coast of the Kenai Peninsula - encounter incredible wilderness trails, get close to imposing glaciers, ice-fields , fjords and dramatic peaks and unique wildlife!
+🌟 From Anchorage to the coast of the Kenai Peninsula - encounter incredible wilderness trails, and get close to imposing glaciers, ice-fields, fjords dramatic peaks, and unique wildlife!

-🌟 Hike to 5 glaciers in this trip, including the epic Harding Icefield Trail, a spectacular route alongside Exit Glacier in Kenai Fjords National Park
+🌟 Hike to 5 glaciers on this trip, including the epic Harding Icefield Trail, a spectacular route alongside Exit Glacier in Kenai Fjords National Park

 🌟 Travel by private van, catamaran, scenic train ride, and of course on your own foot - get immersed in the untouched splendor of America’s Last Frontier!